 Who are we kidding, the result is overly busy and distracting.
 It’s not elegant and no one will ever accuse us of having that sophisticated, decorator touch.

-First, pick your neutral color that you’re going to use consistently throughout your house.
+So your first step is to pick the neutral color that you’re going to use consistently throughout your house.
 Top holiday choices are gold, silver, or white.
 These colors “up the ante” when paired with any other single color.

 Now, the simplest idea is to use one main color with your neutral in every room.
 This creates a very elegant holiday decor that is easy on the eye and doesn’t cause abrupt changes that are jarring.